 New residential and online students, as well as re-admitted students, are given access to online orientation material prior to the start of their first term of courses.
 This online orientation may include live video conferencing.
-The School of Theology and Christian Ministry also schedules an in-person orientation event prior to the start of the Fall term for all students who are able to attend.
+The seminary may also schedule an in-person orientation event prior to the start of the Fall term for all students who are able to attend.
 Specific information regarding dates and schedules for orientation activities is provided to new students before the beginning of each term.

-All residential and online students receive additional orientation through their required participation in the PAST5101 Orientation and Ministry Formation course.
+All residential and online students receive additional orientation through their required participation in the PAST 5101 [Orientation and Ministry Formation] course.